Skip to main content

 The male body naturally converts a portion of testosterone into estradiol, a form of estrogen, through a process mediated by the aromatase enzyme.
 Estradiol is not a female-only hormone; in men, it is vital for modulating libido, supporting bone health, and regulating brain function.
 Hormonal balance is a state of equilibrium.

-When are increased through therapy, estradiol levels can also rise.
+When testosterone levels are increased through therapy, estradiol levels can also rise.
 Monitoring estradiol ensures that the delicate ratio between these two hormones remains within a healthy range.
 Levels that are too high or too low can introduce unwanted side effects, making estradiol a foundational biomarker for fine-tuning therapy.

 Monitoring provides a clear, objective map of your internal hormonal environment.